-- Horizontal/Vertical: specify the orientation of Toggle Ruler.
-You can also click the icon on the ruler to change the orientation. - Reset position: Resets the ruler to the center of the current Foxit PDF Editor window. - Color: change the color of the ruler. - Opacity: change the opacity of the ruler. - Close: exit/hide the ruler.
+- Reset position: Resets the ruler to the center of the current Foxit PDF Editor window.

+- Color: change the color of the ruler.

+- Opacity: change the opacity of the ruler.

+- Close: exit/hide the ruler.

 Work on 3D Content in PDFs